gpivaro/D3-Challenge/README.md

 ![D3js.gif](Images/D3js.gif)

-This repository contains the following scenario and it is available [here](https://gpivaro.github.io/D3-Challenge/).
+This repository contains the following scenario and the final product is available [here](https://gpivaro.github.io/D3-Challenge/).

 Analyzing the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements to help readers understand your findings.